zhangwen9229/egg-sequelize/README.md

 ### Customize Sequelize

-By default, egg-we-sequelize will use sequelize@4, you can cusomize sequelize version by pass sequelize instance with `config.sequelize.Sequelize` like this:
+By default, egg-sequelize will use sequelize@4, you can cusomize sequelize version by pass sequelize instance with `config.sequelize.Sequelize` like this:

 ```js
 // config/config.default.js